 The University defines full-time enrollment for the summer as 4 hours for undergraduate students and 3 hours for graduate students in one of the summer terms.

 Eligibility to Continue

 UNC-Chapel Hill requires that even nondegree-seeking students maintain an acceptable GPA to continue to enroll.
 The information about eligibility can be found at the bottom of the page at https://studentsuccess.unc.edu/good-standing/.

 Auditing of courses is permitted only in lecture-based courses and never in courses that include laboratories or performances.
 Auditing is not permitted in courses that focus on the development of written or oral communication skills or that rely heavily on class participation.
 Auditing is not permitted in independent studies courses, internships, special topics, directed readings, or similar courses.
 Auditing is not permitted in classes that are offered primarily as online classes.
+Rising high school seniors are not eligible to audit courses.
 For information on the process for auditing, go to https://registrar.unc.edu/guide/registration-policies/auditing-a-course/.

 Registering for Classes

 Visiting students begin registration on March 23, 2023.

 How to Register